phaubertin/jinue/doc/syscalls/reply.md

 * JINUE_ENOMSG if there is no current message, i.e. if no message was received using the Receive Message system call.
-* JINUE_EINVAL if the reply buffer is larger than 2048 bytes.
-* JINUE_EINVAL if the reply data length is larger than the reply buffer size.
 * JINUE_EINVAL if any part of the reply buffer belongs to the kernel.
-* JINUE_E2BIG if the reply message is too big for the peer's buffer size.
-(This buffer size is available in bits 31..20 of `arg3` in the return value of the Receive Message system call.)
+* JINUE_E2BIG if the reply message is too big for the sender's receive buffer size.

 ## Future Direction